GentlemanRider/FreeCAD-Flat-Icons/Workflow/WorkflowGoals.md

 - harmonize CSS definitions in the current under development sets (Mesh, Dynamic Data, Spreadsheet, Arch)
 - build a svg with the style pattern elements (import export arrows, etc) that serves as reference
-- consolidate CSS classes and design patterns
+- consolidate CSS classes and the main design patterns
-- Deine a way to clearly state if somebody has taken charge of a given workbench.
+- Define a way to clearly state if somebody has taken charge of a given workbench.
 Let's avoid doing the work twice
 - Prepare a starter kit and release it into the wild.
-(If we manage to go ahead with the style guide, we can think of building Master Templates and do a call for degigners.
-At Fosdem?)
+(If we manage to go ahead with the style guide, we can think of a call for degigners.
+At Fosdem24?)
 - merge the original single files into multipage documents (per module / workbench)
 - refactor the original symbols by deleting style attributes from the elements and using classes instead